Dirgantara Air Service Flight 3130: Flight sequence analysis

 The aircraft performed a takeoff with dual engine operations and rotated at a speed of 70 knots.
 Based on interviews, the moment the aircraft took off from Datah Dawai, the aircraft seems to not have gained any height, whether from downdraft, engine failure, or both.
 Noticing that the aircraft didn't gain height, Captain Abdul decided to turn back to the airport and rolled the aircraft to the left in order to avoid high trees.
 This maneuver, turning back to the airport by veering to the left, was not based on published procedures or visual track charts, as there were not available for departures from runway 02.
 The investigation also did not find any published information on emergency return-to-base maneuvers.
 Realizing that the aircraft continued to lose altitude, Captain Abdul prepared for an emergency landing.
 There was literally no time to conduct a proper emergency procedure, as the aircraft continued to fall with a sharp nose-down pitch.

 For a Datah Dawai departure, the first flight segment covers a 1,600 ft range, and the aircraft should have gained 200 ft altitude from runway.
 The flight, however, did only reach an altitude of 150 ft from the runway elevation at a range of 6.000 ft.
 This evidence proved that Flight 3130 was overloaded.
 An interview with Captain Abdul revealed that he had a habit of taking off from Datah Dawai at 70 knots, faster than the aircraft recommended take-off speed of 55–60 knots.
 He mentioned that doing so would improve his obstacle-clearance performance.
-The mindset/perception Captain Abdul received is incorrect, as because if the aircraft took off at 70 knots, the distance between the aircraft and the obstacles (high ground and trees) became smaller.
-Because the distance between the aircraft and the obstacles became smaller, the aircraft should climb at a higher climb rate.
+The mindset/perception Captain Abdul received is incorrect, as because if the aircraft took off at 70 knots, the time between the aircraft and the obstacles (high ground and trees) became smaller.
+Because the time between the aircraft and the obstacles became smaller, the aircraft should climb at a higher climb rate.
 Because it was overloaded, the aircraft did climb, but its speed would decrease.
 After clearing the obstacle, the aircraft would have lost so much speed that it could no longer gain any height.
 This combination caused Flight 3130 to stall.